 Sponsor.
 Representative for Washington's 6th congressional district.
 Democrat.

 Length: 4 pages

-This bill was introduced on November 30, 2016, in a previous session of Congress, but was not enacted.
+This bill was introduced on November 30, 2016, in a previous session of Congress, but it did not receive a vote.

 Nov 30, 2016